-The Basic, Broad and Special Forms on which property policies are written offer different levels of coverage.
-Basic and Broad Form are “named peril” policies, meaning perils must be listed within the policy to be covered.
+The Basic, Broad, and Special Forms on which property policies are written offer different levels of coverage.
+Basic and Broad Forms are “named peril” policies, meaning perils must be listed within the policy to be covered.
 Special Form is written on an “open perils” basis, meaning that unless that peril is excluded from the policy, coverage is included.
-Damage from the weight of snow, ice or sleet is not covered under the Basic Form, but only under the Broad and Special Form formats.
-Of those three formats, you will most likely see either Basic or Special Form offered in many insurance programs for investment properties.
-So, if you have Basic Form you will not be covered for damage resulting from the Weight of Snow, Ice or Sleet, but if you have Special Form, coverage for Weight of Snow, Ice & Sleet is included.
+Damage from the Weight of Snow, Ice, or Sleet is not covered under the Basic Form, but only under the Broad and Special Form formats.

-Exceptions to Weight of Snow, Ice & Sleet Coverage
+Exceptions to Weight of Snow, Ice, or Sleet Coverage

-Bear in mind that even if you have coverage for Weight of Snow, Ice & Sleet, that coverage still does not typically extend to certain items.
+Even if you have coverage for Weight of Snow, Ice, or Sleet, that coverage still does not typically extend to certain items.
 Stipulations of the coverage may look like this:

-How much snow can a roof support?
 Unless the roof structure is damaged or decayed, most residential roofs can potentially support up to 20 lbs. per square foot of snow before they become stressed.
-Ice and snow tend to more readily accumulate on low slope and flat roofs over porches or parts of the home that are next to a taller section of the house.
+Ice and snow tend to more readily accumulate on low slopes and flat roofs over porches or parts of the home that are next to a taller section of the house.

-Just two feet of old snow and two feet of new snow could weigh as much as 60 lbs. per square foot of roof space (!) which is way beyond the typical snow load capacity of most roofs.
-Bear in mind the closer it is to freezing (32 degrees), the more potentially dangerous to your roof the snow becomes as these “higher” temperatures typically produce wetter, heavier snow.
+Just two feet of old snow and two feet of new snow could weigh as much as 60 lbs. per square foot, which is way beyond the typical snow load capacity of most roofs.
+Keep in mind the closer it is to freezing, the more dangerous the snow on your roof becomes as these “higher” temperatures typically produce wetter, heavier snow.

 Ice dams are a common winter hazard.
 Ice dams form when snow on the surface of the roof melts and then quickly refreezes.
 This can put a heavier load on your roof decking and trusses and can also cause water to seep in between poorly constructed soffits.
 This ice buildup can cause roofs to sag and may even cause a collapse.

-Yes, you can make sure you have coverage for the Weight of Snow, Ice & Sleet by purchasing Broad or Special Form coverage.
+Yes, you can make sure you have coverage for the Weight of Snow, Ice, or Sleet by purchasing Broad or Special Form coverage.
 These two forms do cost more than Basic Form coverage, but when you consider how many more perils are insured, it’s easy to understand the difference in pricing.